 Cradle your baby in comfort from the moment they arrive to their first room.
 Each piece and addition creates the safe atmosphere that your child needs to get a great start in life.

-Coast your baby to sleep with the help of a gliding chair.
+Coast your baby to sleep with the help of a glider.
 The gentle motion keeps your child relaxed and eases them into nap-time.
 If the nursery has wooden floors, you can also go for a classic rocking chair style that adds a rustic element to the space.

 Add a soothing scent to the nursery.
 We suggest trying an aromatherapy scent diffuser that fills the space with relaxation-promoting smells for your baby.
 Our favorites are lavender and eucalyptus.